oscarpedrero/BloodyRewards/README.md

 # Default value: 2
 amountVBloodMax = 2

-## Minimun amount of virtual coins for when you drop in PVE
+## Minimun amount of virtual coins for when you drop in VBlood
 # Setting type: Int32
 # Default value: 1
 amountVBloodMin = 1